 125-8.1.1 General: Backfill in the dry whenever normal dewatering equipment and methods can accomplish the needed dewatering.
 A LOT is defined as one lift of backfill material placement, not to exceed 500 feet in length or a single run of pipe connecting two successive structures, whichever is less.
-Backfill for structures and plastic or metal pipe compacted in one operation will be considered as separate LOTs within the cover zone.
+Backfill for structures and pipe compacted in one operation will be considered as one LOT within the cover zone.
 Backfill around structures compacted separately from the pipe will be considered as separate LOTs.
+Backfill on each side of the pipe for the first lift will be considered a separate LOT.
 Backfill on opposite sides of the pipe for the remaining lifts will be considered separate LOTs, unless the same compactive effort is applied.
 Same compactive effort is defined as the same type of equipment (make and model) making the same number of passes on both sides of the pipe.
 For multiple phase backfill, a LOT shall not extend beyond the limits of the phase.